Kayli/logspub/dev/networking.md

   - uses connection id to speed-up switching between different networks on mobile devices

 - parts: protocol, hostname, path, resource, query string

+## tls

+- ssl (secure sockets layer) is now considered deprecated, tls is used instead
+- uses port 443
+- latest version is 1.3
+- since tls 1.2 https is faster than http
+- tls 1.3 improvements
+  - handshake can now be accomplished with a single roundtrip and enables zero roundtrip resumption (0-RTT)

+- handshake
+  - tls handshake enables the tls client and server to establish the secret keys with which they communicate
+  - both symmetric and asymmetric encryption methods are used
+  - public key from server is used to encrypt message from client
+    - this message contains symmetric key that server should use to form a response
+      - it is called 'session key'
+      - usually remains in use for the entire duration of a tls session (seconds to hours)
+  - about 4 handshake packets in wireshark for http1/2 + 3 handshake packets for every tcp connection
+    - 3 packets of handshake in http3(quic), no tcp handshake

+- termination
+  - the process of decrypting encrypted traffic before passing it along to a web server
+  - requires uploading pks into middleware, e.g. load balancer

 ## check for open ports